![]() |

 "Sounds good."

-"Somewhere private and kind of romantic, with trees, and maybe a private above-ground pool?
+with trees, and maybe a private above-ground pool?
 And maybe fix burgers on the grill?"

-"You want to stay home, don't you?"
+"You want to stay home, don't

 "I really do.
 I want to have a pool day."
 I am so content to stay home.
 It's not a disorder, just a preference.
 There may be some hermitess DNA lurking in my genetic pool.